 In the College of Education at Seattle University, my students are pre-service and in-service k-12 teachers.
-I am moved and impressed each year by their dedication to serving young people.
+I’m moved and impressed each year by their dedication to serving young people.

-My literature class helps teachers learn how to use children’s literature and young adult fiction to support literacy instruction, and introduces them to some of the wonderful authors and books in those genres.
+My literature class helps teachers learn how to use children’s literature across the curriculum to support literacy and content-area learning.

 My writing seminar focuses on how to teach writing in k-12 classrooms.
 At the core of this class is the belief that the best teachers of writing are writers themselves.

-My current research is focused on using street literature to build literacy with at-risk and incarcerated young adults.
-My next scheduled session on this topic is at the 58th Annual International Reading Association Convention in 2013.
+My current research explores using picture books and the visual arts to build literacy with at-risk and incarcerated young adults.
 If you would like me to present at a conference or school, please feel free to contact me.
-I love speaking to learners of all ages.
+I love working with learners of all ages.